Tel. +39 Exhibitions Palace 0323.502254 - Offices 0323.557116

 1988: the Centro Studi del Paesaggio Landscape Study Centre was set up.

-1996: the museum’s collections were enlarged with the Eugenio Cefis (5023 ex-voto) and Arnaldo Tozzi (19 paintings by Mario Tozzi) donations.
+1996: the museum’s collections were enlarged with the Arnaldo Tozzi donations (19 paintings by Mario Tozzi) .

 1999: at the new Palazzo Biumi Innocenti headquarters a new religion, art and culture section was set up with 715 painted ex votos.